neoforged/Documentation/docs/entities/attributes.md

 ---
 # Attributes

-Attributes are special properties of [living entities][livingentity] that determine basic properties such as max health, speed or armor.
+Attributes are special fields of [living entities][livingentity] that determine basic properties such as max health, speed or armor.
 All attributes are stored as double values and synced automatically.
 Vanilla offers a wide range of default attributes, and you can also add your own.

 Due to legacy implementations, not all attributes work with all entities.
 For example, flying speed is ignored by ghasts, and jump strength only affects horses, not players.